Bill Gates’ predictions about the future of humanity in the age of artificial intelligence-breakinglatest.news-Breaking Latest News

 Gates starts from a definition.
 That of artificial intelligence.
 He writes: “Technically, the term AI refers to a model created to solve a specific problem or provide a particular service.
 What powers things like ChatGPT is AI.
 It’s learning how to improve chat, but it can’t learn others tasks.
 In contrast, the term artificial general intelligence refers to software that can learn any task or subject.
 Artificial general intelligence does not exist yet: there is a heated debate in the computer industry about how to create it and whether it is possible create it”.

-And again: “The development of artificial intelligence and artificial intelligence has been the great dream of the computer industry.
-For decades, people wondered when computers would be better than humans at anything other than performing calculations.
-Now, with the arrival of machine learning and vast amounts of computing power, sophisticated AIs are a reality and will improve very quickly.”
+And again: “The development of artificial intelligence has been the great dream of the computer industry.
+For decades people wondered when computers would be better than humans at anything other than performing calculations.
+Now, with the With the arrival of machine learning and vast amounts of computing power, sophisticated AI is a reality and will improve very quickly.”

 On newsstands with the Republic of the Italian Tech album “Talk to me.
 The revolution of artificial intelligence”